1024pix/steampipe-plugin-metabase/docs/tables/metabase_db_feature.md

 +-------+----------------------------------------+--------------------------------+
 ```

-### Check if regex is enable on PostgreSQL database
+### Check if regex is enabled on PostgreSQL database

 ```sql
 SELECT